yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 therefore a lot more limited compared to Boost.Regex, PCRE2, and RE/flex.

-The RE/flex regex common interface API is implemented in an abstract base class template `reflex::AbstractMatcher` from which regex matchers are derived.
+The RE/flex regex common interface API is implemented in an abstract base class template `reflex::AbstractLexer` from which regex matchers are derived.
 This regex API offers a common interface that is used in the generated scanner.
 You can also use this API in your C++ application for pattern matching.